The car that set the classic car scene in motion, the Morris Minor remains one of the most accessible classics. Here’s what you need to know

 Morris Minor: our verdict

-While not quite the starter-classic bargain it once was, the Morris Minor is a solid choice for those who like the idea of a DIY-friendly classic.
+While not quite the starter-classic bargain it once was, the Morris Minor is a solid choice for those who like the idea of a DIY-friendly model to form the basis of a rolling restoration or practical daily driver.
 Parts and specialist support is great and modern upgrades are easily made.
 Beware rusty examples and you should be left with a great-driving, practical and crowd-pleasing classic car.